 Advanced Applications of DeFi

-Last updated:
+Last Updated:

 Blockpit employs strict editorial principles to provide accurate, clear and actionable information.
-Learn more about how we create and review content.
+Learn more about our Editorial Policy.

 1. Yield Farming and Liquidity Mining: Yield farming, evolving since 2020, involves earning rewards by strategically moving assets across platforms, while liquidity mining focuses on generating tokens for providing liquidity, both offering high returns but with notable risks.